milesyao/spark-StatShuffle-TrackJoin/docs/programming-guide.md

   This is the most CPU-efficient option, allowing operations on the RDDs to run as fast as possible.

 * If not, try using `MEMORY_ONLY_SER` and [selecting a fast serialization library](tuning.html) to make the objects much more space-efficient, but still reasonably fast to access.
-(Java and Scala)

 * Don't spill to disk unless the functions that computed your datasets are expensive, or they filter a large amount of the data.
 Otherwise, recomputing a partition may be as fast as reading it from